geeksfan/git_learning/readme.md

-#say hello
-Hi,we are learning Git together.
-Have a good time!
-#test
+# git_learning
-We are going to record some git commands here.eg add and so on.
+We are learning git